YodaImperium/queuebot/README.md

+# LoL Queue Bot

-script to automatically accept the league queue pop while being afk
+Script that automatically accepts the LoL queue pop :)

+Allows you to go afk while waiting for the next game.
+Can't select desired champion yet.